Le mantra de la souris ~ Le chat hurle, tournant la nuit à éclats.

 If you don’t happen to speak French, all of that was seriously classy stuff (thanks Eddie).
 I met this old-school Parisian mouse named François Begnaud du Moule (Noblesse d’épée) in London last year… here’s how it happened.
-You see, Yoon-Mi took me to this old fashioned cocktail bar in Soho called the Bourne & Hollingsworth where they served drinks in marmalade jars.
-We were going to see a stage-play about letters between two German friends set in WWII, one Jewish and one… not so much.
+You see, I visited this old fashioned cocktail bar in Soho called the Bourne & Hollingsworth where they served drinks in marmalade jars.
+I was going to see a stage-play about letters between two German friends set in WWII, one Jewish and one… not so much.
 Their kinship was predictably torn asunder… but that happened later in the night.
 Before that, I met François.
-Yoon-Mi had just ducked off to the ladies to power her nose¹ and, in the blink of an eye, there’s François on the table before me.
+My companion had just ducked off to the bathrooms to power her nose¹ and, in the blink of an eye, there’s François on the table before me.

 I don’t even think he expected us to be there, we were drinking so early in the day².
 I could immediately sense his nobility, the natural power and ageless knowledge borne of generations of cultured living.
 In mouse circles, that is exceptionally rare… the generations bit, I mean.
 Mice families don’t tend to do generations – French cats aren’t slow to a free supper any more than their masters.
 So: I saw in François something rare and wond’rous – so we talked.

 I told him about Australian mice, and mice that live on the moon (pretty clever if you ask me) and, in a moment of deep mutual respect, he gifted me this very sacred text, this mantra of the mice – his birth-right and personal prayer.
 I was deeply honoured – and with all due permission, I choose to share it with you here today:

 The mantra of the mouse ~ The cat howls, turning the night to shards.